-Poultry shears or a good tough pair of kitchen scissors can sometimes be easier than a knife for cutting and chunking the meats.
+- Poultry shears or a good tough pair of kitchen scissors can sometimes be easier than a knife for cutting and chunking the meats.
 Slightly frozen meat is easier to chop.
 Personally, I’m a hopeless klutz with poultry shears and have never figured out how to use them with ease.
 But many experienced raw food makers swear by them.
 Good luck with that.
-I use regular old cheap kitchen scissors.
+I use inexpensive kitchen scissors.

-If opening capsules is driving you nuts, you can simply put all the capsules in some of the water (warmed up just a bit) and give them about 20 minutes to dissolve.
-Make sure they’re completely dissolved and mixed in with all the water – you don’t want kitty biting into a capsule of B-complex and deciding she doesn’t like the taste of raw food any more.
-If you’re impatient, use an immersion blender to speed things up.
+- If opening capsules is driving you nuts, you can simply put all the capsules in some of the water (warmed up just a bit) and give them about 20 to 30 minutes to dissolve.
+Make sure they’re completely dissolved and mixed in with all the water.
+You don’t want kitty biting into a capsule of B-complex and deciding she doesn’t like the taste of raw food any more.
+If you’re impatient or just want to speed things up, use an immersion blender to make the process faster.

-Keep your knives sharp.
-Dull knives make the whole process last too long and can be more dangerous to use than sharp ones.
-If you really want a treat, buy a set of Wusthof knives.
-They rock.
-By the way: try not to cut yourself.
-Try really hard.
+- Keep your knives sharp.
+Dull knives make the process last too long and can be more dangerous to use than sharp ones.
+Be smart and be careful: don’t cut yourself.
 Cats need meat, yes, but not yours.

-Don’t try and “guess” weights of meats or organs — use a scale.
-You can get them very inexpensively at some stores, and there’s absolutely no need to buy a fancy one for your cat food-making purposes.
+- Don’t try and guess the weights of meats or organs — use a scale.
+You can get them inexpensively at some stores; there’s no need to buy a fancy, pricey one for cat food-making purposes.

 - That said, don’t lose your mind about weights either.
 Inevitably, if you buy a chicken or rabbit, it’s rarely going to weigh exactly the amount the recipe calls for.
 You may need to adjust a bit and add more or less water and adjust the supplements accordingly.
 But don’t get your undies all in a bundle over this.
 Cats in the wild don’t always get exactly the precise amount of B-complex needed in every mouse meal.
 The big thing to watch is to make sure to adjust the water to the amount appropriate for the weight of meat you’re using — you don’t want the final product too dry or too soupy.
 Unless your cat likes it too dry or too soupy.

-When you chunk the meat, go for chunks that are as big as your cat will eat—bigger is better.
+- When and if you chunk the meat to include in your batches (versus grinding everything), go for chunks that are as big as your cat will eat—bigger is better.
 Try not to leave much or any skin on the chunks, as the fat is hard for kitty to tear through; if the cat gets a piece of fat stuck on her teeth she may become an “anti-chunk” cat altogether.
 The more tearing at muscle meat they do, the better for their teeth and gums.
 Some cats are fussy and eat around the chunks at first.
 Leave them out for a little while.
 Many cats will go back and eat them a bit later.
 If that doesn’t work, make the chunks smaller and slowly increase their size over time.
-Remember – cats eat mice and most cats I’ve met don’t go hunt down a grinder to process their mice into a pulp first.
-Mother Nature has cats eating mice and birds whole for a reason – not just the nutritional value, but for the overall health of the cat’s mouth.
+Remember that cats eat mice and most cats I’ve don’t go hunt down a grinder to process their mice into a pulp first.
+Mother Nature has cats eating mice and birds whole for a reason.
+It’s not just the nutritional value, but for the overall health of the cat’s mouth.
 Don’t underestimate the value of the mechanical action of eating for these carnivores.

-Chunking the muscle meat by hand goes faster if the meat is semi-frozen.
-If the time spent hand-chunking some of the meat is keeping you from enjoying life, buy a larger grinding plate for your grinder and use that for grinding up the meat.
+- Chunking the muscle meat by hand goes faster if the meat is semi-frozen.
+If the time spent hand-chunking some of the meat is keeping you from enjoying life, buy a larger-holed grinding plate for your grinder and use that for grinding up the meat.
 You may still want to use the smaller grinding plate for grinding bones if you’re concerned that the size of bone bits is too big.
-I learned about this amazing timesaver from a loyal site visitor and raw feeder, Kimi Thomas, who runs the very cool New Conceptions website.
-You can get a special 3/4-inch grinding plate with large holes for grinding the meat here.
-This tool is a timesaver.

-If you are doing something you find particularly distasteful -like hacking up a whole rabbit, turn on some loud Sinatra and sing your heart out.
+- If you are doing something you find particularly distasteful, like cutting up a whole rabbit, turn on some loud Sinatra and sing your heart out.

-Put a small label on each container with the food type (i.e., chicken, rabbit, whatever) and the date you made it.
-My rationale for doing this is that if I ever did end up with a batch that I suspect, for some reason, is bad, I can know which containers contain the questionable batch.
+- You might put a small label on each container with the food type (i.e., chicken, rabbit, whatever) and the date you made it.
+My rationale for doing this is that if I ever did end up with a batch that I suspect is bad, I know which containers contain the questionable batch.

 - Don’t over-do the use of “bribe foods” on top of raw to get your cat eating the raw food, however.
 Lots of tuna juice, for example, is a big no-no, as the flavor is so powerful that your cat may refuse anything that isn’t tuna flavored later on.
 But a sprinkle of their favorite old commercial food is fine.
-Another trick is to crumble some Bravo freeze dried treats on top of the new food.
+Another trick is to crumble some Cat-Man-Doo Freeze Dried Chicken Littles on top of the new food.